Career Definition a General Dentist

 |Median Salary (2017)||$158,120 (all general dentists)|

 According to the American Dental Association, www.ada.org, applicants are required to have a bachelor's degree before being admitted into dental school.
 Undergrads should focus on many science courses, like biology and chemistry.
-All applicants must take the Dental Admissions Test (DAT), and dental schools will focus an individual's DAT score, GPA, recommendations, and interviews.
-Dental school is a 4-year commitment and includes classes on microbiology, biochemistry, anatomy, and physiology, as well as clinical practices, safety, and professional ethics.
+All applicants must take the Dental Admissions Test (DAT), and dental schools will focus on an individual's DAT score, GPA, recommendations and interviews.
+Dental school is a 4-year commitment and includes classes on microbiology, biochemistry, anatomy and physiology, as well as clinical practices, safety and professional ethics.
 Dentists are required to be licensed in the state they are working in, which requires passing a written and practical examination.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that job opportunities for dentists are expected to remain strong through the coming decade, with a job growth of 21% from 2010-2020.
-There will be more opportunities for dentists as members of the baby-boom generation get older; the BLS predicted that there would not be enough dentists to meet the needs of communities across the U.S. The median annual salary of dentists was $145,240 as of May 2012.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that job opportunities for dentists are expected to remain strong through the coming decade, with job growth of 19% from 2016-2026.
+There will be more opportunities for dentists as members of the baby-boom generation get older; the BLS predicted that there would not be enough dentists to meet the needs of communities across the U.S. The median annual salary of dentists was $158,120 as of May 2017.